-Our brains are wired to do what I call just GOOD ENOUGH learning.
-And it is this underlying principle that I want to unlock for you because there are treasures to be had once one understands it.
+Our brains are wired to do what I call just GOOD ENOUGH learning and it’s this underlying principle that I want to unlock for you, because there are treasures to be had once one understands it.

 For many mammals, standing occurs within an hour of birth.
 Keeping up with the herd happens within a matter of hours.
 No colt or foal is perfect, but the genetic inheritance will emerge into its fullness according to the demands and bounty of the environment.